Skip to main content

 Basturma

-Air-dried cured beef coated with chaman paste (fenugreek, garlic, paprika, cumin, black pepper).
-Thinly sliced, intensely flavored delicacy served as appetizer or in sandwiches.
-Preparation takes weeks of salting, pressing, and spice-coating.
-Armenian version distinct from Turkish pastirma.
+Air-dried cured beef coated in chaman paste, a mix of fenugreek, garlic, paprika, cumin, and black pepper.
+It is sliced thin and eaten as an appetizer or in sandwiches, with a strong, concentrated flavor.
+Making it takes weeks of salting, pressing, and spice-coating, and the Armenian version is its own thing, separate from Turkish pastirma.

 Zhengyalov Hats